+Suntou Susso is a multi-instrumentalist: a Kora player, percussionist, singer and composer from The Gambia

 Suntou Susso is a multi-instrumentalist: a Kora player, percussionist, singer and composer from The Gambia.
-Suntou will perform in St Mary's Church at 7.30.

-Suntou Susso is an outstanding Kora player, electrifying percussionist and a charismatic performer who superbly combines his centuries-old Griot lineage with contemporary experience of collaborating with jazz, folk, pop, soul and classical musicians from around the world.
-Suntou, percussionist, singer and composer was born in The Gambia, a Griot with a 700-year old tradition of the Mandinka people.
+He was born a Griot in a 700-year old tradition of the Mandinka people.
 Griots have a unique societal role as oral historians, transmitting and preserving a people's culture through the generations in song, music and poetry.
 Suntou's family includes some of the world's most well-respected West African musicians, including Mamudou Susso, Seckou Keita, Solo Cissokho and Sura Susso.
 The Kora is a harp-lute with 22 strings which is unique to the Griots.

-At the 2021 Winchfield Festival Suntou’s brother Sekou Keita was due to play the Kora in a duo with the Welsh harpist Catrin Finch.
+At the 2021 Winchfield Festival Suntou’s brother Sekou Keita was due to play the kora in a duo with the Welsh harpist Catrin Finch.
 But on the day before the concert Sekou caught Covid and had to pull out.
-Suntou heroically took Sekou’s place(although he had never played with Catrin Finch) and they improvised a duet, which despite having no rehearsal, was an absolute triumph.
+Suntou heroically took Sekou’s place(although he had never played with Catrin Finch) and they improvised a duet(with no rehearsal) which was a triumph.

 Suntou’s programme will cover both traditional Kora music (based on the Griot tradition)and the new Kora music which is amplified and jazz-influenced.